 - Connective tissue abnormalities of the lungs may lead to pulmonary complications such as persistent asthmatic symptoms, associated with increased lung volumes, impaired gas exchange and an increased tendency of both the lower and upper airways to collapse.

-- Gastrointestinal symptoms, more common in patients with hypermobile EDS, include chronic (slow transit) constipation, hiatus hernia, Crohn's disease, faecal incontinence, rectal evacuatory dysfunction and functional gastrointestinal disorder.
+- Gastrointestinal symptoms, more common in patients with EDS-HT, include chronic (slow transit) constipation, hiatus hernia, Crohn's disease, faecal incontinence, rectal evacuatory dysfunction and functional gastrointestinal disorder.

-- Gynaecological involvement may include irregular menses, menorrhagia, metrorrhagia, severe dysmenorrhea and pelvic prolapse.
+- Gynaecological involvement may include irregular menses, menorrhagia, metrorrhagia, severe dysmenorrhoea and pelvic prolapse.

 - Major features are: